pynufft/pynufft/README.md

 PyNUFFT was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK) and Ministry of Education, Taiwan.

 I acknowledge the NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for developing the GPU code.
 Thanks to the authors of Michigan Image
 Reconstruction Toolbox (MIRT) for releasing the original min-max interpolator code.
-However, errors in PyNUFFT are not related to MIRT and please contact me at jyhmiinlin@gmail.com or open an issue.
+However, errors in PyNUFFT are not related to MIRT and please contact PyNUFFT service at pynufft@gmail.com or open an issue.

 The interpolator is designed using the Fessler and Sutton's min-max NUFFT algorithm:
 Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
 IEEE Trans Signal Process 2003;51(2):560-574.